aradburn/discograph/docs/MIGRATION.md

 ### Next Steps

-1. Enhance existing components to include all functionality from the original templates
+1. Create React components for visualization controls
-2. Create the remaining modal components based on existing templates
+2. Better integrate D3.js visualization code with the React wrapper
-3. Begin integrating actual D3.js visualization code with the React wrapper
+3. Implement more comprehensive state management for the application
-4. Implement more comprehensive state management for the application
+4. Continue replacing jQuery event handlers with React equivalents